 There is a pervasive idea that we can improve our lives with the golden ticket of willpower.
 But how much control do we really have over ourselves?
 It’s an age-old question without a definitive answer.

-And many have questioned the entire concept of boosting your willpower, finding that willpower in fact is not like a muscle, does not get depleted, can potentially only be boosted in the short-term, or will fluctuate depending on how you perceive it.
+And many have questioned the entire concept of boosting your willpower, finding that willpower is not like a muscle, does not get depleted, can potentially only be boosted in the short term, or will fluctuate depending on how you perceive it.

 This doesn’t, however, mean that we are powerless or that we should give up trying to reach our objectives completely.
 There are several things that we can do to set ourselves up for success.

-Below are four tried-and-true practices to support yourself in reaching your goals
+Below are four tried-and-true practices to increase willpower and support yourself in reaching your goals.

 As Lao Tzu once said, “A journey of a thousand miles begins with a single step.”